In our speed-of-light, hectic lives, many of us focus so heavily on work and family responsibilities that we never have time for pure fun.

 Improved Brain Function

 Playing chess, completing puzzles, or engaging in other fun activities that challenge the brain can help prevent memory problems and improve brain function.
-The hippocampus and prefrontal cortex, the parts of the brain which are are responsible for complex thought and memory formation, particularly benefit from playing board games.
+The hippocampus and prefrontal cortex, the parts of the brain which are responsible for complex thought and memory formation, particularly benefit from playing board games.

 A Boost in Energy and Youthfulness